From Birmingham to the Gulf Shores, this itinerary will delight Alabama tour groups

 The Hank Williams Museum in Montgomery naturally celebrates Hank Williams, who many consider the father of contemporary country music.
 This American icon’s memorabilia, including his baby blue 1952 Cadillac, where he passed away in the back seat, is all featured in the museum.
 The Mulberry Business District is also one of the best places to stretch your legs as it features more than 150 businesses, eateries and homes built in the early 1900s.

 Montgomery is also home to the Montgomery Legacy Museum, one of the most meaningful museums in the country.
+All Alabama tours should include a visit here on their itineraries.
 This Alabama museum opened in 2018 and was built on the site of a of a former warehouse where enslaved black people were incarcerated.
-The museum blends technology with critically acclaimed research materials, photos, videography, and exhibits to educate visitors on the racial horrors in Alabama and America’s history.
+The museum blends technology with critically acclaimed research materials, photos and videography.
+Exhibits educate visitors on the racial horrors in Alabama and America’s history.
 From rare first-person accounts of the domestic slave trade to slave pen replicas, this is a museum that every American should visit.

 The Montgomery Museum of Fine Arts is another thought-provoking stop featuring events, a sculpture garden, various exhibits and, of course, an art gallery.
-Two hours south of Montgomery is Perdido, home of Perdido Vineyards, which produces premium white, red and rose table wines with the fresh fruity taste of native Scuppernong and Muscadine grapes.
+Two hours south of Montgomery is Perdido, home of Perdido Vineyards, which produces premium white, red and rose table wines.
+Accordingly, they have the fresh fruity taste of native Scuppernong and Muscadine grapes.

 Fairhope is one of the best places to shop on your Alabama tour.
 This city offers antique shops, art galleries, book and printing stores and much more.
 After knocking out some shopping, Lambert’s Café in Foley is home to famous “throwed rolls” and classic Alabama cuisine.
 This restaurant has been serving its community since 1942 and shows no signs of slowing down.